etkndr/gettogether/backend/README.md

     {
       "message": "Validation Error",
       "statusCode": 400,
-      "errors": [
+      "errors": {
-        "Name must be 60 characters or less",
-        "About must be 50 characters or more",
-        "Type must be 'Online' or 'In person'", "Private must be a boolean",
+        "name": "Name must be 60 characters or less", "about": "About must be 50 characters or more", "type": "Type must be 'Online' or 'In person'", "private": "Private must be a boolean",
-        "City is required",
+        "city": "City is required",
-        "State is required",
+        "state": "State is required",
-      ]
+      }
     }
     ```